 CCD adheres to the following guidelines and policies for the evaluation of transfer credit:

 - CCD will also accept secure, certified electronic transcripts for credit evaluation.
-Students should order their official transcript(s) to be sent to Transcripts@ccd.edu.
+Order your official transcript(s) and send to Transcripts@ccd.edu.
 This method is only for colleges that use any of the of the following methods for sending transcripts: Parchment, E-Transcripts, Credentials Solutions, Inc., National Student Clearinghouse.
 Transcripts emailed directly from the student are not considered official.

 - CCCS has established a common course numbering system and guaranteed transfer agreement (GT Pathways) among Colorado state colleges and universities.
 The GT Pathways agreement guarantees the transfer of certain general studies courses.
 Colleges and universities outside of Colorado are not considered part of the guaranteed transfer agreement or the common course numbering system.
 The common course numbering system and GT Pathways can be reviewed at www.CCCS.edu.

-- CCD will perform a transfer credit evaluation only after the student has been admitted to CCD, declared a program of study, and submitted official transcripts from their prior school(s).
-Students are responsible for requesting official transcripts from their prior school(s).
+- CCD will perform a transfer credit evaluation only after you have been admitted to CCD, declare a program of study, and submit official transcripts from your prior school(s).
+You are responsible for requesting official transcripts from prior school(s).

-- Official transcripts from prior schools should be sent directly to the Admissions, Registration & Records office, Campus Box 201, P.O.
+- Official transcripts from prior schools should be sent directly to the Office of Registration and Records, Campus Box 201, P.O.
 Box 173363, Denver, CO 80217-3363.
 For transcripts to be considered official, they must be sent directly from the other college or delivered in the original sealed envelope and marked "official."

 - All received and/or evaluated transcripts become the property of CCD.
-Students must obtain their own copy of transcripts for testing and/or advising purposes.
+You must obtain your own copy of transcripts for testing and/or advising purposes.

 - Transcripts are evaluated on a course-by-course basis.
 To be considered for transfer, courses must be offered at CCD or determined as equivalent to CCD courses.
 College-level classes that are not equivalent to CCD courses may transfer in as electives.
-Students must meet with an Academic Advisor to determine if, and how, the accepted transfer credit will apply to their intended program.
+You must meet with an academic advisor to determine if, and how, the accepted transfer credit will apply to your intended program.

 - Courses must have a grade of C or better to be considered for transfer.